CaolanCode/30-Days-of-JS/README.md

 # JavaScript 30

-- 30 projects from online tutorial
+- 30 projects from an online tutorial by Wes Bos